-The preceding paragraphs gave an overview of observational and theoretical research studies on the occurrence of strong vertical wind shear $S^2$ in the tropopause region.
+The preceding paragraphs gave an overview of observational and theoretical research studies on the occurrence of strong vertical wind shear S^2 in the tropopause region.
 To the knowledge of the authors, a comprehensive statistical analysis of this atmospheric feature does not yet exist, particularly on climatological scales.
-This work presents an approach towards such an analysis, on the basis of 10 years of northern hemispheric ECMWF ERA5 reanalysis data.
-The goal is to present a consistent area-wide analysis of the vertical and geographic occurrence frequency distribution for strong wind shear in a state-of-the-art long-term numerical representation of the atmosphere, i.e., the ERA5 reanalysis.
-Compared to observational research studies, our approach has no spatial limitations to assessing the occurrence frequency.
+This work presents an approach towards such an

+160 analysis, on the basis of ten years of northern hemispheric ECMWF ERA5 reanalysis data.
+The goal is to present a consistent area-wide analysis of the vertical and geographic occurrence frequency distribution for strong wind shear in a state of the art long term numerical representation of the atmosphere, i.e., the ERA5 reanalysis.
+Compared to observational research studies our approach has no spatial limitiations to assess the occurrence frequency.
 However, for our analysis it is necessary to keep in mind that the vertical wind shear features are only as well represented as the model resolution allows them to be.
+An important
-An important factor in this context is the vertical resolution, which has improved significantly compared to the ERA-Interim reanalysis (e.g., Hoffmann et al., 2019).
-Another important aspect is the choice of the central analysis method, where we compare two common approaches.
-The first approach is the tropopauserelative averaging of either the vertical wind shear $S^2$ (e.g., Birner et al., 2002; Zhang et al., 2015) or the horizontal wind and subsequent calculation of the mean vertical wind shear (Birner, 2006).
-The second approach and the one which is used in this work analyzes the occurrence frequency distribution of $S^2$ above a certain threshold value (Dvoskin and Sissenwine, 1958; Sunilkumar et al., 2015).
-This method can be advantageous because it conserves more information on where strong wind shear does (not) occur.

-Thus, the analysis addresses the following central questions: where and how frequently is the tropopause region exposed to strong vertical wind shear, and how do these shear regions compare to atmospheric flow features and mechanisms that modify momentum profiles?
+- 165 factor in this context is the vertical resolution, which has improved significantly compared to the ERA-Interim reanalysis as a reference dataset (e.g., Hoffmann et al., 2019).
+Another important aspect is the choice of the central analysis method, i.e., the analysis of the occurrence frequency distribution of vertical wind shear above a certain threshold value.
+This approach conserves more information on where strong wind shear occurs in exchange for a loss of information concerning the actual strength of the wind shear, in contrast to the more common approach of tropopause based averaging. - 170 Thus, the analysis addresses the following central questions: Where and how frequently is the tropopause region exposed to strong vertical wind shear, and how do these shear regions compare to atmospheric flow features and mechanisms that modify momentum profiles?

 The paper is structured as follows.
 In Sect.
-2 we describe the dataset as well as the data processing and general analysis methods.
+2 we describe the data set as well as the data processing and general analysis methods.
 In Sect.
-3 we present an exemplary analysis of a single day to present the issue and explain the metrics; we then proceed with the 10-year climatology in Sect.
+3 we present an exemplary analysis of a single day to present the issue and explain the metrics, and then proceed with the 10 year climatology in Sect.
 4. Section 5 discusses the results, and Sect.
-6 summarizes the major outcomes and presents a further outlook.
+6 summarises the mayor outcomes and presents a further outlook.